jingyanwang/jessica_kibana_docker/README.md

 Docker of kibana and elasticsearch

-## I downlaod the elasticsearch and kibana from
+## downlaod the elasticsearch and kibana from

 https://artifacts.elastic.co/downloads/kibana/kibana-6.7.1-linux-x86_64.tar.gz